endeavorcomm/netsapiens-backup/README.md

 # netsapiens-backup
-Backup script to back up from NetSapiens to AWS S3 and Google Cloud Storage.
+Backup NetSapiens data to local, AWS S3 and Google Cloud Storage.
 Script is based on recommendations found [here](https://help.netsapiens.com/hc/en-us/articles/205235690-What-Commands-Should-I-Execute-For-Scheduled-Backups-).
-I created this script so I could have a single script on all servers that had the flexibility to back up just the modules installed on that server.
-Also, by leveraging S3 buckets, you can utilize Amazon's built in expiration policy and expire files as appropriate for your organization.
+Forked from [Sean Cheesman](https://github.com/scheesman)

 Output logging is enabled for the console and to syslog.
 You can grep NSBACKUP and see all entries for script exection.  `grep NSBACKUP /var/log/syslog`